GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/vulnerabilities.md

 > **Real story – Insurance protection in Australia**
 > In 2024, Australia introduced a ban preventing life insurers from using genetic test results showing health risks when underwriting policies.
 This change reassured people that they could undergo genetic testing without fear of insurance discrimination, encouraging testing, research participation and public trust.

-> **Useful tools and materials**
-> Want to explore public initiatives or materials to support discussion about vulnerability in genomics?
->
-> → See our overview of Citizen engagement initiatives and materials to get started.